drandreaskrueger/rust-pagewatcher/README.md

 ### TODO
 This is my first `rust` program ever.
 So it might not be good yet.
 But it works.

+Todo:

+* catch (and ignore) timeout when server doesn't answer.
+* So instead of panic, just continue.
+Can perhaps be done with `map_err`, see https://doc.rust-lang.org/std/result/enum.Result.html#examples-6

 Ideas:

 * beep when something has happened